Explore how I invest across private funds, direct investments, Bitcoin, and real estate — all guided by a philosophy of conviction and patience.

 Illiquidity is Underrated

-The forced patience of a locked-up investment often leads to better outcomes than the twitchy impulse to sell.
-Time, in the right assets, is your partner.
+The forced patience of illiquidity often leads to better outcomes than the constant temptation to act.

 Thoughts on Bitcoin